DRET Teaching School Hub

 To apply, you must be a teacher who has, or is aspiring to have, responsibilities for leading behaviour and/or supporting pupil wellbeing in your school.
 For example, you might be a pastoral lead, head of behaviour, an assistant or deputy headteacher, or a headteacher.

-Applications for the NPQLBC Autumn 2024 cohort are now open, please apply by clicking the button below.
+Applications for the NPQLBC April 2025 cohort are now open, please apply by clicking the button below.

 Apply here